 Large iron nail, square in section and with a wide, domed head.
 [SM 02/01/2008]

 Place details: EUROPE.
-UK / Scotland Perthshire Perth And Kinross Caputh Inchtuthil.
-Cultural Group: ?Romano-British Local Name: Unknown.
+United Kingdom of Great Britain and Northern Ireland / Scotland Perthshire Perth And Kinross Caputh Inchtuthil.
+Local Name: Unknown.
 Materials: Iron Metal / ?.
 Processes: Forged (Metal) / Hammered / ?.
 Dimensions: Max L = 273 mm Max W = 36 mm Field Collector: Ian Archibald Richmond When Collected: By 1962 Other Owners: Ian Archibald Richmond PRM Source: Ian Archibald Richmond, per Henry Cleeve, Iron & Steel Institute Acquired: Donated May 1962

 KEYWORD: Nail / Tool / CLASS: Tool / ?.

 Research notes: The Roman legionary fortress at Inchtuthil [NO 1251 3971] is recorded on the Royal Commission on the Ancient and Historical Monuments of Scotland [RCAHMS] Canmore database of archaeological monuments under site no. NO13NW 5.0 and Canmore ID no. 28592.
 The fort is described as being founded by Agricola soon after AD 83 and systematically demolished soon after AD 86.
 First excavated in 1901 by Ross Abercromby, the next excavation occurred from 1952 and 1965 directed by Sir I. A. Richmond [the donator of this object] and Professor J. K. St Joseph.
 During their excavations they discovered that close to a million iron nails had been buried shortly before the fortress was abandoned, presumably to prevent them from being utilised by the enemy.
 [MN 09/07/2009]